The Bible in Its Traditions

 Public Domain © Wikicommons→

-• Lucas Cranach the Elder (1509), Infant Saint James among his relations, a triptych in the Stadelsches Kunstinstitut, Frankfurt, Germany.
-The infant Jesus, his mother Mary, and Mary's mother St. Anne are portrayed in the center.
-To the right is St. Anne's other daughter Mary, her husband Zebedee, and sons John the Evangelist and James the Greater.
-To the left is another of St. Anne's daughters named Mary with her husband Alphaeus; their children James, Joses (Joseph), Simon, and Jude are in the left and center panels.
+• Lucas Cranach the Elder, The Holy Kinship (1509), a triptych in the Städelsches Kunstinstitut, Frankfurt, Germany.
+The infant Jesus, his mother Mary, and Mary's mother Anne are portrayed in the center.
+To the right is Anne's other daughter Mary, her husband Zebedee, and sons John the Evangelist and James the Greater.
+To the left is another of Anne's daughters named Mary with her husband Alphaeus; their children James, Joses (Joseph), Simon, and Jude are in the left and center panels.

 Städel Museum — 1398, Frankfurt am Main